marc0uk/Dockyard/README.md

 # Dockyard
-`Dockerfile`s I use for work, developement and fun.
+`Dockerfile`s I use for work, development and fun.

 ## Useful images to be based on